Priyanshu-Iron/4-in-a-row/README.md

 **Happy Gaming! 🎮**

-*Built with ❤️ using Node.js, React, PostgreSQL, and Kafka*
+*Built with ❤️ using Node.js, React, MongoDB, and Kafka*